 Thanks to the EPA’s infamous sludge rule of 1993, Americans are choking on sewage.
 Parts of Arizona and California are feeling the brunt of the epidemic.
 Arizona not only dumps its own sewage sludge on crops, parks, golf courses and gardens, it imports tons of it from California, too.

 The sewage is dumped on crops throughout rural regions and open spaces in metropolitan areas, including city golf courses in the Phoenix metropolitan area.
 I can personally attest that sewage sludge from the Encina Wastewater Authority in Carlsbad, California is being trucked across state lines, where it is dumped within 50 feet of private residences–without consent and without notice.
 The golf course workers sprayed the crap into my backyard as collateral damage.
 The toxic crap is being peddled under the name “Pure Green.”

 The dose put on the Ken McDonald Golf Course in May 2015 killed massive sections of the fairways for months.
 It killed landscaping in my backyard that borders the 17th hole.
 Who knows what damage was done to local residents, pets and wildlife.
 It’s dumped without consent and without notice.
+It goes airborne.
+It causes sickness and disease.
 It’s bioterrorism.
 These “dirty bombs” are being dropped around us every day.

 If you live in or visit areas where valley fever is common, take common sense precautions, especially during the dry, dusty summer months when the chance of infection is highest.
 Consider wearing a mask, staying inside during dust storms, wetting the soil before digging, and keeping doors and windows tightly closed.
 Contact us and join our campaign for reform.
 Please join us in our quest for truth and reform of reckless sewage dumping practices around the world.